nickjhathaway/armadillo/README.txt

 and/or if you have unpacked the armadillo archive into a different directory.

 Replace -lblas with -lopenblas if you have OpenBLAS.
-On Mac OS X, replace -lblas -llapack with -framework Accelerate
+On macOS, replace -lblas -llapack with -framework Accelerate